Can I Refinance a Home Equity Loan?

 Can you refinance a home equity loan?
-It’s a question that many homeowners are no doubt asking themselves right now, given how popular home equity loans and home equity lines of credit (HELOC) have proven to be for many families.
+It’s a question many homeowners have no doubt asked themselves, especially given the popularity of home equity loans and home equity lines of credit (HELOCs) for many families.

-These solutions, which allow you to adjust payment terms related to your home or draw upon equity contained within it to help pay for repairs or home improvements, can often provide a helpful financial tool.
-But it’s not uncommon to also wish to refinance a home equity loan – a process that is indeed possible, and also at times highly recommendable depending on your individual circumstances.
+Home equity loans and HELOCs are financial tools that allow you to adjust payment terms related to your home or draw on the equity in your home to help pay for repairs or home improvements.
+But it’s not uncommon to want to refinance a home equity loan.
+You can refinance a home equity loan.
+And depending on your circumstances, it’s often highly recommended.

 What Is A Home Equity Loan?

-A home equity loan is a fixed-term loan that is secured by a borrower’s home and typically takes the form of a second mortgage.
-Apply for a set amount of funds, and if your request is granted by a financial institution, you’ll essentially receive that amount in the form of an upfront lump sum payment that comes with a fixed interest rate and schedule of payments that applies over the life of the loan.
-This fixed-term loan is presented to you by the lender based on the equity in your home (the amount of value in your home that you enjoy which exceeds the current outstanding loan balance).
+A home equity loan is a fixed-term loan secured by a homeowner’s home and is a type of second mortgage.
+A homeowner applies for a set amount of funds.
+If the lender grants the request, they receive the approved amount as an upfront lump-sum payment with a fixed interest rate and schedule of payments that applies over the life of the loan.
+A lender provides the loan based on the equity in your home (the difference between your home’s value and your outstanding loan balance).

 Can You Refinance A Home Equity Loan?